ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 # Communications

-The device should be talked to via serial at a baud rate of 57600.
-This is variable on the front panel, but **only while the device is in local mode.**
+The device should be talked to via serial (RS232 / ISOBUS in OI terms) at a baud rate of 57600.
+This is variable on the front panel, but **only while the device is in local mode** (when the box in the bottom left of the home screen **_doesn't_** have an orange background).

 The screens look like: